Take Five (TV series)

 Take Five is an American sitcom that was produced by Imagine Television, Empire City Presentations, and Tri-Star Television that aired on CBS from April 1 to April 8, 1987.
 Six episodes were made, but only two were aired.
+Its lead-in was the sitcom Roxie, which also lasted for only two episodes.

 Premise

 PR man Andy Kooper has a midlife crisis and dumps his wife, for which her father drops him from the payroll.